runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 ### Implementation concerns

-Except for the `fresh` variants (Example B), none of the other are currently supported by either the K frontend of the Haskell backend.
+Except for the `fresh` variants (Example B), none of the other are currently supported by either the K frontend or the Haskell backend.

 ## Example A: Random Number Construct `rand()`